Adebayo has 22 points, Heat down Blazers 107-98

 UP NEXT

-The Heat visit the Phoenix Suns on Tuesday.
+Heat: Visit the Phoenix Suns on Tuesday.

-The Trail Blazers host the Boston Celtics on Tuesday.
+Trail Blazers: Host the Boston Celtics on Tuesday.